The basic principle of PCR

 Fragment length analysis

 Endpoint PCR serves as the basis for fragment length analysis.
-By using a fluorophore-labelled primer, each strand of the resulting PCR products carries a fluorescent dye (labelling) at the end.
-With the help of high-resolution capillary electrophoresis, which is equipped with a detector unit for fluorescence signals, the lengths of the PCR fragments can be determined to the nucleotide.
+By using a fluorophore-labeled primer, each strand of the resulting PCR products carries a fluorescent dye at its end (labeling).

 Methylation analyses